osmlab/editor-layer-index/CONTRIBUTING.md

 See [FAQ.md](FAQ.md#how-can-i-draw-a-bounding-polygon) for information about how to draw a bounding polygon.

-Alternatively, polygons can be created based on administrative boundaries using the followin binder notebook.
+Alternatively, polygons can be created based on administrative boundaries using the following binder notebook.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rbuffat/eli-helper/master?urlpath=apps%2Fcreate_simplified_geometry_appmode.ipynb)